nativemindnet/nativelang-magento/README.md

-# 🌐 nativemind_magento
+# 🌐 nativelang_magento

-Welcome to `nativemind_magento`!
+Welcome to `nativelang_magento`!
 This module enhances your Magento store with advanced translation capabilities. 🚀

 ## Prerequisites

-Before proceeding with the installation of `nativemind_magento`, ensure you have:
+Before proceeding with the installation of `nativelang_magento`, ensure you have:

 1. **Magento 2 Installed** 🛠️